adamsilver/fdpb/03-book-a-flight.md

 Dates are notoriously hard[^5].
 Different time zones, formats, delimitters, days in the month, length of a year, daylight savings and on and on.
 It's hard work designing all of this complexity out of an interface.

 Traditionally 3 select boxes are used for dates: one for day, month and year.
 Admittedly, we've just discussed the cons of select boxes, but it must be said, that one of their redeeming qualities is that they stop users from entering wrong information.
-But in the case of dates, even this quality isn't redeemable.
+But in the case of dates, this quality isn't redeemable.
 This is because a user can, for example, select *31 February 2017* which is not a valid date.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]